masahito3/perlin-noise/README.md

-# A Perlin Noise implementation
+# A Perlin Noise Implementation

 ## Overview